cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/03-what-data-is-available.md

 **Run period**

-*Run2012B-v1* and *Run2012B-22Jan2013-v1* refer to when the data was taken and in the case of the second, when the data was processed.
-The details are not so important for you because the open data coordinators have taken care to only post vetted data.
+*Run2012B-v1* and *Run2012B-22Jan2013-v1* refer to when the data were taken and in the case of the second, when the data were processed.
+The details are not so important for you because CMS only releases vetted data.
 If you were a CMS analyst working on the data as it was being processed, you might have to shift your analysis to a different dataset once all calibrations were completed.

 **Data format**